Hanumanakumar/arcadeGame/README.md

 10. Added meta tag for representing this in various resolutions.

-11. Added little bit styles after the score become 5.
+11. If the player wins, I show the increment the score by 1.
+And also added little bit styles after the score become 5.